simonprickett/simonprickett.github.io/_posts/2018-03-06-movement-alerts-in-slack-with-conectrics-motion-sensor-and-iot-gateway-for-nodejs.md

 ---
 At Conectric we recently launched our new IoT Gateway product with an accompanying suite of wireless, battery powered sensors.
 In this article we’ll take a closer look at how to use our motion sensor and Node.js SDK together.
 We’ll use out of the box example code that ships with the SDK to create a movement alerting app for popular messaging platform Slack.

-(This post was originally published in the [Conectric publication on Medium](https://medium.com/conectric-networks)).

 (If you missed it, you may wish to read our [first article]({{ site.baseurl}}/announcing-conectrics-usb-iot-gateway-and-sensor-product/) that provides an overview of all the components in the system).

 We also produced a video run through of how to set up the motion sensor with Slack and our Node.js SDK.
 The video shows this with Mac OS, but the same process applies on Windows and Linux too (including Raspberry Pi with Raspbian OS):